Agenda

 10.00am AI regulations – where are we, where are we going, and how to navigate

-In this session we will take a look at existing and upcoming AI regulations including the EU AI Act, the UK AI Act White Paper, and global trends.
+In this session we will take a look at existing and upcoming AI regulations including the EU AI Act, the UK position, the role of European and ISO standards in the regulation of AI, and global trends.
 We’ll address key compliance challenges for businesses operating across jurisdictions and look at compelling case studies of companies adapting to regulatory changes.

 • Tom Whittaker, director and solicitor advocate in the dispute resolution team, Burges Salmon